looten/yocto-qemu-playground/poky/documentation/dev-manual/start.rst

-3. *Meet Minimal Version Requirements:* The OpenEmbedded build system should be able to run on any modern distribution that has the following versions for Git, tar, Python, gcc and make.
+3. *Meet Minimal Version Requirements:* The OpenEmbedded build system should be able to run on any modern distribution that has the following versions for Git, tar, Python and gcc.

    -  Git &MIN_GIT_VERSION; or greater